microsoft/Xbox-GDK-Samples/Kits/DirectXTK12/README.md

 ## Credits

-The _DirectX Tool Kit for DirectX 11_ is the work of Shawn Hargreaves and Chuck Walbourn, with contributions from Aaron Rodriguez Hernandez, and Dani Roman.
+The _DirectX Tool Kit for DirectX 11_ is the work of Shawn Hargreaves and Chuck Walbourn, with contributions from Aaron Rodriguez Hernandez and Dani Roman.

 The _DirectX Tool Kit for DirectX 12_ is the work of Pete Lewis, Justin Saunders, and Chuck Walbourn based heavily on the DirectX Tool Kit for DirectX 11.